Providing Score Reports to WVU Law

 Applicants who submit their materials and later register for the GRE must inform the Enrollment Management Office of their plans via email at email@example.com.

 Students admitted as a GRE-only applicant and who subsequently take the LSAT will be subject to admission and/or scholarship reconsideration.
 In the event that an offer of admission and/or scholarship is rescinded, any seat deposits paid will be refunded.

 If an applicant has taken both the GRE and the LSAT, the Enrollment Management Committee will review all scores but must report the highest LSAT score to the American Bar Association (ABA).

 If an applicant has taken the LSAT multiple times, the Enrollment Management Committee will review all scores but must report the highest LSAT score to the ABA.

 If an applicant applies as a GRE-only applicant and has taken that exam multiple times, the Enrollment Management Committee will review all scores but must “super score” (i.e., take the highest section scores an applicant received regardless of whether they occurred on the same test administration) and report those highest section scores to the ABA.

 The Enrollment Management Committee utilizes two methods when evaluating the GRE versus the LSAT.

 ETS provides a conversion tool on their website to translate a GRE score into an LSAT score.
 This conversion tool is based on ETS’s research into the predictive validity of the GRE vis-a-vis the LSAT and first year law school grades.

 U.S. News & World Report asks law schools to report GRE-only applicants’ scores via section percentile scores rather than either raw scores or the ETS conversion tool.
-You may find the percentile scores for each section of the GRE here and for the LSAT here.
+You may find the percentile scores for each section of the GRE here.